yiqunchen/debias-llm-as-a-judge/README.md

 3. **PPI++**: An extension of PPI that optimizes a tuning parameter (lambda) to minimize variance while maintaining valid confidence intervals.

-4. **EIF**: An estimator based on the semi-parametric efficiency theory, which coincides with PPI++ with optimal tuning parameter in the binary case
+4. **EIF**: An estimator based on the semi-parametric efficiency theory, which coincides with PPI++ with optimal tuning parameter in the binary case.

+5. **MLE**: Joint maximum likelihood estimation for the misclassification model, simultaneously estimating prevalence, sensitivity, and specificity.

 ### Installation